 What we like: An intriguing design that takes boot flex and efficient power transfer to a new level.

-New for 2024, Lange is bringing a unique and innovative approach to ski boot design with its Shadow line, and most notably their Suspension Blade and Dual Pivot concepts.
+Released last season, Lange brought a unique and innovative approach to ski boot design with its Shadow line, most notably their Suspension Blade and Dual Pivot concepts.
 For context, traditional ski boots are built with two overlapping pieces (the cuff and the shell), which are attached via a spine along the back.
 With the Shadow, Lange places a “Suspension Blade”—a vertical bar that’s shorter and positioned higher than a traditional spine—that connects the cuff to the lower shell via two pivot points on either side of the heel.
 In theory, this allows the skier to transfer power more efficiently from their legs to their skis, thus saving energy while maintaining power and control.
+We found this made initiating a turn very easy, though if you're used to driving hard into your turns to get your skis on edge, it may take some time to adjust to the new technology's balance point.

-Aside from the intriguing new technology, the women’s Lange Shadow 115 W is a feature-packed boot that deserves a spot on any advanced or expert skier’s short list.
-With a 115 flex, it’s about as stiff as ski boots get for ladies, and Lange didn’t skimp on comfort with a heat-moldable, single-piece liner that boasts an asymmetrical toe box to match the shape of the foot while minimizing pressure points.
+Aside from the intriguing innovations, the women’s Lange Shadow 115 is a feature-packed boot that deserves a spot on any advanced or expert skier’s shortlist.
+With a 115 flex, it’s almost as stiff as ski boots get for ladies, and Lange didn’t skimp on comfort with a heat-moldable, single-piece liner that boasts an asymmetrical toe box to match the shape of the foot while minimizing pressure points.
 In addition, the women’s-specific cuff and shell boost comfort while making the boot easier to get on and off.
-Our only real hesitation is that the Shadow is still very new and unproven in the market, but all signs are positive that it will be a hit (and we’ll report back after a lengthy test this winter).
+Our only real hesitation is that the Shadow is still very new and unproven in the market, but all signs point to it being a hit.
 A final note: Beginner and intermediate riders will be better off with the softer 85- or 95-flex models, and the entire line is available in both LV (97mm) or MV (100mm) variations depending on your foot shape.

-See the Atomic Hawx Ultra 95 S W GW
+See the Atomic Hawx Prime 115 S BOA W See the Atomic Hawx Prime 85 W GW

 Flex: 95 (intermediate/advanced skiers)